 Mattel's Monster High range was really just bound to produce a coffin at some point, focusing as it does on the creepy and the kooky!
 This Jewelry Box Coffin playset for vampiric main character Draculaura was originally released in 2013.
 While it remains the only full sized coffin, the brand has produced various other coffin shaped accessories like the coffin shaped coffee table in the Coffee Bean Playset, mini coffin boxes (e.g. with Ghouls Rule Clawdeen), various lockers - including the mini musical type - and Draculaura's coffin locker come dressing room playset.

 Also relevant are the little Freaky Candy Coffins which were available in 2013/14:

 Monster High also produced a coffin shaped 1/6 scale doll house, though I couldn't find much information about it.
-(Teamson Kids did a knock-off version which you can read more about on Amazon.)
+(Teamson Kids did a knock-off version of it too.)

 The Nightmare Before Christmas is beloved of goths the world over, and is also a great source of miniature coffins.
 Many of the dolls came packaged in coffin boxes, generally simple cardboard but some of the limited edition versions are more elaborate.

 Re-ment's 1/18 scale Pose Skeleton range is just the cutest.
 You can get tons of accessories for the skeletons and their pets too, like this coffin and Grim Reaper scythe.

 Streets Ahead, one of the leading 1/12 scale miniature brands, produce mini coffins in light wood and mahogany that retail for about £10.
 If you go up a pay grade, Canadian based MiniLand also make some awesome 1/12 scale coffins: